MIAGuide

 Earn 3x points with your sapphire card

-North Miami is home to a major Haitian enclave and this is one of the few restaurants in the area that specializes in some of Haiti’s more luxurious dishes.
-Sundays are the best day to stop by, especially in the morning when they serve an excellent version of soup joumou.
+If you want options beyond griot, this excellent North Miami restaurant is the place to go.
+Sundays are the best day to stop by, especially in the morning when they serve an excellent soup joumou.
 It also comes with a slice of fresh Haitian bread and a ripe banana to round things out.
-But if you arrive a little later, you can enjoy a truly special Haitian dish of stewed chicken in a cashew-studded tomato sauce (poulet en sauce noix) with a side of djon djon rice.
+But if you arrive a little later, you can enjoy a truly special Haitian dish of stewed chicken in a cashew-studded tomato sauce (poulet en sauce noix) with a side of djon-djon rice.
 And no matter when you come, definitely order the “atomic juice”—a lightly sweetened blend of beet, carrot, orange, and other juices that’s L’Auberge’s own unique creation and a refreshing start to any meal here.

 photo credit: CLEVELAND JENNINGS / @EATTHECANVASLLC